skip to Main Content

 What Type Of Code Enforcement Issues Might Commercial Property Owners Encounter?

 Code enforcement officers implement various safety regulations for commercial and residential properties.
-These regulations are supposed to protect the public.
+These regulations are supposed to protect the public and commercial property owners.

 The code enforcement department monitors violations of health, safety, and building codes involving commercial construction.
 If they discover a violation occurred, they can issue an order against the owner.
 The order typically requires the owner to correct the issue or face a penalty, such as a fine.